tjoyner/ofvioletsandlicorice/whatheshaving.md

 <h2>Chapter 8</h2>
 Serafino &ndash; *They... toasted with a Serafino, lightly frizzante.*
 Vitello Tonnato, etc. &ndash; *They ate vitello tonnato and cold peppers with a small bagna cauda, then she wanted to try the tagliolini with meat ragu and rabbit with peppers.*
-Chionetti Dolcetto, from Dogliani &ndash; *"Dogliani is important.
+Chionetti Dolcetto &ndash; *"Dogliani is important.
 We've been there, they have a beautiful cemetery."*
 Goat cheese, fresh toma &ndash; *A cheese course arrived, small slivers of goat cheese, triangles of fresh toma.*
 Barolo Chinato and an ice &ndash; *The server arrived with a cart of digestifs.
 He suggested a Barolo Chinato and an ice.*